 - The parent/carer may be asked to leave the Library if the child’s behaviour is disruptive to others.

-- The computers on campus are for USC staff and student use.
-In accordance with the USC Acceptable Use of ICT Resources - Governing Policy, parents should not allow their children to use computers on campus nor give them their USC login and password.
+- The computers on campus are for UniSC staff and student use.
+In accordance with the Acceptable Use of ICT Resources - Governing Policy, parents should not allow their children to use computers on campus nor give them their UniSC login and password.

-The aim of the Information Literacy Strategy is to establish a collaborative framework for library and teaching and research staff to facilitate the development of effective, lifelong information literacies for all USC graduates.
+The aim of the Information Literacy Framework (under review) is to establish a collaborative framework for library and teaching and research staff to facilitate the development of effective, lifelong information literacies for all UniSC graduates.

 Research Support Strategy

-The Research Support Strategy provides a framework for the Library’s engagement with, and support of, research at USC and aims to formalise existing processes as well as develop a foundation for the future.
+The Research Support Strategy (under review) provides a framework for the Library’s engagement with, and support of, research at UniSC and aims to formalise existing processes as well as develop a foundation for the future.
 The Strategy is reviewed on an annual basis to ensure its continued relevance to the University's research priorities.

 The University Library provides practical work experience for students enrolled in educational programs recognised by the Australian Library and Information Association and other relevant international library and information science associations.

 - No payment is made by the University Library for the practicum.